Piano Lessons Make Kids Smarter!

 experiment included four groups of preschoolers:

-received singing lessons; a third group received private
+second group received singing lessons; a third group received

 computer lessons; and a fourth group received no training.